foostan/corneliuskbd/doc/buildguide_en.md

 ![Polycarbonate plate Semi-Glossy](images/polycarbonate-plate-semi-glossy.jpg)

-Insert the switch form between the PCB and the switch plate, and then attach the switch.
+Insert the switch foam between the PCB and the switch plate, and then attach the switch.

 ![Install Middle foam](images/install-middle-foam.jpg)